What is self administration?

 If you decide you would like to be responsible for taking some, or all, of your medicines yourself, one of the nursing or pharmacy team will talk with you about what this will involve and what support you may need.

-We will ask you to sign a form that shows you are happy to self-administer your medicines, and that you will keep them safe.
+We will ask you to sign a form saying that you are happy to self-administer your medicines, and that you will keep them safe.

 No, you do not have to administer your own medicines, if you don’t feel ready to.

-• If you have medicines in your room, you must keep them safely locked away, and must not let anyone have access to them, apart from the ward nursing staff.
+- If you have medicines in your room, you must keep them safely locked away, and must not let anyone have access to them, apart from the nursing staff.

 For information on Trust services visit www.awp.nhs.uk